aidenbanuelos/construction-pm-analytics/README.md

 Of those 294 old, unresolved tasks, 100 of them (about a third) belong to a single group: the Main Contractor.
 That's the headline.
 But two things caught while checking the data are honestly more interesting:

 - **29 of those old, stuck tasks have no trade assigned to them at all** and nobody's name is on them.
 That's arguably worse than any single slow contractor, there's no accountability path at all for almost 30 chronically unresolved problems.
-- **The exact same trade (partitions and ceiling work) was logged under three different names** by different people filling out the field app — "Internal Partitions & Ceilings," "Ceilings & Partitions," and "Partitions & Ceilings."
+- **The exact same trade (partitions and ceiling work) was logged under three different names** by different people filling out the field app  "Internal Partitions & Ceilings," "Ceilings & Partitions," and "Partitions & Ceilings."
 Until you catch that and combine them, it looks like three small, unremarkable trades.
-Combined, it's actually a top-6 problem area.
+Combined, it's actually a top 6 problem area.
 If you hadn't asked about it, that would've stayed invisible.

 *Model: [`mart_backlog_by_package.sql`](models/marts/mart_backlog_by_package.sql)*

 ## Data quality notes

-Real field-app exports aren't clean, and treating them as clean produces wrong conclusions.
 Issues found and handled in the staging layer ([`stg_tasks.sql`](models/staging/stg_tasks.sql)):

 - **`Target` was an Excel serial date, not a real date.** Stored as raw day-counts since 1899-12-30 (Excel's internal date format), not a proper date type.
 - **`Priority` mixed three unrelated concepts in one column** , actual priority level (High/Medium/Low), safety incident classification (Behavioural/System Failure), and planning lookahead tags.
 Split into separate typed columns.